How I Got Tiger Orchid or Grammatophyllum Speciosum Plant To Bloom

 Our Tiger Orchid plant (Grammatophyllum speciosum) blooms only once and that was way back in the year 2000.
 It was a real pleasure to see the flowering stalks as we had this plant for almost 20 years before it flowers.

 We almost gave up but I was determined to try any methods to see it blooms again.

 And if you too had difficulty in nursing your grammatophyllum speciosum to bloom, don't give up as you will never know one day it will happen.

 I tried several commercial chemical fertilizers but without success.
 Finally, I decided to experiment with a few concoctions of organic fertilizers and voila!
 I was lucky as within two months it started to produce four flowering stalks.

 Before I share this success story, let's take a quick look at Tiger Orchid.

 What is Tiger Orchid?

 Tiger orchid is the world's largest orchid plant and blooms only once every three to four years.
 Unfortunately for some of us, this is not the case.
 It may take even longer time to bloom!

-Its yellow colored flowers with dark red spots can grow up to 3.9 inch (10 cm) in diameter, and is the largest orchid flower in the world.
+Its yellow colored flowers with dark red spots can grow up to 3.9 inches (10 cm) in diameter and is the largest orchid flower in the world.
 Its flowering stalk can bear up to 80 flowers and remain in bloom for up to two months.